 - Where to apply: U.S. Department of Education.

-Keep in mind that the CSS Profile is not a substitute for the FAFSA; rather, it’s a supplement for specific colleges and universities.
-If your prospective college uses the CSS Profile, you’ll want to fill out both applications.
+Keep in mind that the CSS Profile is not a substitute for the FAFSA; it’s a supplement for specific colleges and universities.
+If your prospective college uses the CSS Profile, you’ll still want to fill out both applications.
+Without the FAFSA, you won’t be eligible for federal student loans, federal grants like the Pell Grant or state grants.